-At the extraordinary general meeting of the Company held on 15 June 2020, the Company's shareholders granted their approval to the Directors to offer Shareholders (as defined below) the opportunity to take dividends in the form of newly issued, fully paid-up ordinary shares in the capital of the Company (the New Shares or Scrip Shares) rather than cash.
-The Scrip Dividend Alternative (as defined below) is therefore offered to shareholders subject to the renewal of the authorisation to issue Scrip Shares in the next annual general meeting of the Company.
+At the Company's annual general meeting held on 26 March 2021, the Company's shareholders granted their approval to the Company's board of directors (the Directors) to offer Shareholders (as defined below) the opportunity to receive dividends in the form of newly issued, fully paid-up ordinary shares in the capital of the Company (the New Shares or Scrip Shares) rather than cash.
+This approval is valid until the date of the Company's next annual general meeting.

-Accordingly, I am writing to you to provide details of the Directors' offer to Shareholders to elect to receive all of the first quarterly 2021 dividend (the Dividend) of 6.75 €cents per ordinary share (a Share) in the form of New Shares instead of cash (the Scrip Dividend Alternative).
+Accordingly, I am writing to you to provide details of the Directors' offer to Shareholders to elect to receive all of the second quarterly 2021 dividend (the Dividend) of 6.75 €cents per ordinary share (a Share) in the form of New Shares instead of cash (the Scrip Dividend Alternative).

-If you wish to receive dividends in cash in the usual way you need take no further action and should disregard this Circular.
+If you wish to receive the Dividend in cash in the usual way, you do not need to take any further action and should disregard this Circular.